 isoplus pre-insulated isopex pipes are perfectly suited for branch lines, secondary lines and small community projects with a continuous operating temperature of maximum 85°C.

-isoclima is a flexible pipe system made of fracture and impact resistant PE-HD, particularly suited for the transport of cold water.
+isoclima is a flexible pipe system made of fracture and impact resistant HDPE, particularly suited for the transport of cold water.

 isoplus is able to supply a number of products in addition to those found in our catalogue and brochures.
 Contact isoplus’ technical department and let us find the right solution for your project.